Nursing Technician Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for nursing technician roles in Connecticut?

-The H-1B is less commonly used for nursing technician roles because the position does not always meet the specialty occupation threshold requiring a specific bachelor's degree.
+The H-1B visa is less commonly used for nursing technician roles because the position does not always meet the specialty occupation threshold requiring a specific bachelor's degree.
 Employers more frequently sponsor nursing technicians through the EB-3 immigrant visa, which covers skilled and unskilled workers.
-Some facilities also hire internationally through J-1 exchange programs, though those require return-home obligations after the program ends.
+Some facilities also hire internationally through J-1 visa exchange programs, though those require return-home obligations after the program ends.

 Which cities in Connecticut have the most nursing technician sponsorship jobs?